rebelsky/sams-assorted-musings-reflections/post-prereg-2020S.md

 mistakes.
 The number of strange abbreviations in the course titles, as well as the number of faculty names, made spell checking a much less pleasant experience.
 I wonder how many things I accidentally corrected.
+Grammarly tells me that it has an additional 245 things it will tell me about if I just pay it the appropriate ransom [65].

 ---

-Postscript: Not only is this musing one of the longest I've written in terms of word count [65] and the number of endnotes [66], it also seems to have taken me much longer than any prior musing.
+Postscript: Not only is this musing one of the longest I've written in terms of word count [67] and the number of endnotes [68], it also seems to have taken me much longer than any prior musing.
-I'm not sure exactly how much time it took since I wrote it over multiple sessions, but I expect that it's over eight hours [67].
+I'm not sure exactly how much time it took since I wrote it over multiple sessions, but I expect that it's over eight hours [69].
 I don't think I'll regularly have the time to write this much for a single musing.